dreadwrr/Recentchanges/README.md

 order is: icat\fstat and ntfstools and the other can be removed <br><br>

 ![Alt text](https://i.imgur.com/6q4THX4.png) <br>
-The app can be used without included gpg and would use gpg4win.
-Can be used with 7-zip winrar or will use python zipfile. <br>

 windows ui file https://drive.google.com/file/d/1DAHvPq4yqNQNxdVmFLM0SyX5lRF2Qs72/view?usp=sharing <br><br>
 mft sources <br>